assistant-os/assistant-os/README.md

 ## Getting started

-Create a .env file containing credentials.
-An example is provided [.env.example](.env.example).
+Create a _.env_ file containing credentials.
+An example is provided in [.env.example](.env.example).
 You can also set the variables globally depending on your OS.

 Then